aio-libs/aiozmq/docs/core.rst

           :meth:`ZmqTransport.connect` for connecting transport to
           specified endpoint.

-          Other side should to use bind parameter to wait for incoming connections.
+          Other side should use bind parameter to wait for incoming connections.
         :type connect: str or iterable of strings

-        :param zmq.Socket zmq_sock: a preexisting zmq socket with that will be passed to returned
+        :param zmq.Socket zmq_sock: a preexisting zmq socket that will be passed to returned
                                     transport.

         :return: a pair of ``(transport, protocol)``
           where transport supports :class:`~ZmqTransport` interface.
+        :rtype: :class:`tuple`

 ZmqTransport